cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 **The mark for the overlay packet is _not_ part of the packet itself.** This mark is just a bit of metadata about the packet that the kernel keeps track of.
 This mark exists only as long as it's handled by the Linux kernel.
 So if a packet is marked before it is sent to a different host, the host will not receive the mark information.

-**When VTEP on the source host encapsulates the overlay packet, the mark gets recorded as a header in the unlay packet.** When the VTEP on the destination host decapsulates the underlay packet, it sets the mark on the kernel for the overlay packet.
+**When VTEP on the source host encapsulates the overlay packet, the mark gets recorded as a header in the underlay packet.** When the VTEP on the destination host decapsulates the underlay packet, it sets the mark on the kernel for the overlay packet.

 🙏 _If this story needs to be updated: please, please, PLEASE submit a PR.
 Amelia will be eternally grateful.
 How?
 Go to [this repo](https://github.com/pivotal/cf-networking-program-onboarding).
 Search for the phrase you want to edit.
 Make the fix!_